As the old saying goes, “Nothing lasts forever.” And for some Aussies, it includes marriage.

 - When you last spoke to or communicated with the respondent

-- Enquiries made to the respondent’s family members, friends, and relatives and if there are any replies received
+- Enquiries would be made to the respondent’s family members, friends, and relatives and if there are any replies received

 - Enquiries made to the respondent spouse’ employer